-This page is for my buildings which dont really fit in with my more mainstream buildings although I quite use the quite often in 20th century games!
+This page is for my buildings which don't really fit in with my more mainstream buildings, although I still use them quite in 20th century games!
+Also is the Greek town which has its own construction page here.

 Click on the thumbnails to see the full sized image